bzimage-it/pegasus-bash/README.md

 # pegaso-bash
-Bash improvement and enhancements like parameter management via environment variables, logging, debugging and other.
+Bash improvement and enhancements likes: parameter management via environment variables, logging, debugging and other.